JohnnyZhang728/JohnnyZhang728.github.io/_pages/research-interests.md

 HCI in Theatre
 ======
-One of my research interests is HCI in Theatre.
+One of my research interests is: HCI in Theatre.
 It can be categorized into three specific aspects:
 1. VR Theater <br>
 The most exciting part, which I have yet to fully figure out, involves using XR and AI technologies to enrich live theater performances.
 My vision is to seamlessly integrate technology into the art of theater, transforming it into an organic part of the performance.
 This could mean enhancing storytelling, deepening audience engagement, or improving interactivity and immersion, ultimately creating stronger emotional resonance for the audience.
 My goal is to explore how technology can push the boundaries of traditional theater, offering audiences profound and transformative experiences.
 2. HCI + Drama Therapy <br>